 - Artificial fingernails

 - Nail polish

-- Belly button rings (ouch!
-J)
+- Belly button rings (double ouch!)

 - Hedgehogs should be allowed to investigate and explore their environment through tasting, smelling and chewing unless there is a potential they could hurt themselves or others (including you).

 - Trying to stop the biting, chewing, and tasting from “safe” items could inhibit the bonding process.